jiashhu/jiashhu.github.io/_posts/2025-03-15-WaveEquation.md

 where $f$ and $g$ are two arbitrary twice differentiable functions of a single variable which are uniquely fixed by some initial equations, see Fig. 2.1 as an example.
 Clearly the initial data travel along the characteristics $x \pm$ ct without the waves changing form.
 This means the equation is not dispersive.
 Since the wave equation is linear, the wave packets are simply superposed when they pass through each other.

 A convenient way to analyze the dispersive properties of linear PDEs is to use Fourier transforms $\hat{u}(k, \omega)=\int_{\mathbb{R}^2} u(x, t) \mathrm{e}^{i(k x-\omega t)} \mathrm{d} x$, which leads for the wave equation (2.3) to the dispersion relation $\omega(k)= \pm c k$.
 This means that the group velocity $v_g=\frac{\mathrm{d} \omega}{\mathrm{d} k}$ is constant.
 Thus an initial wave packet propagated by the wave equation is not dispersed and keeps its original shape.
 Both $f$ and $g$ in (2.4) describe traveling waves which are in this example localized in $x$ and thus solitary waves.

+D. Lannes, Water waves: mathematical theory and asymptotics.
+Mathematical Surveys and Monographs [131] for the systematic rigorous derivation of water waves models in various regimes